Monte Plata Province: Geography

-Monte Plata has an area of 2,615.29 square kilometers, ranking in 5th place in terms of surface area with 5.4% of the national territory.
+Monte Plata has an area of 2,615.29 square kilometers, Guanuma is Part of Monte Plata and home of the monkeys, ranking in 5th place in terms of surface area with 5.4% of the national territory.
 In the western part of the province is the Sierra de Yamasá mountain range.
 Part of the Los Haitises National Park, with its scenic landscapes, is also located in the northeast of the province.
 The main rivers in the province are the Ozama and the Yabacao.
 Other rivers are Comate, Yamasá, Mijo, Sabita and Guanuma.

 Culture

 Patron Festivities The patron saint festivities of Monte Plata are celebrated from January 11 to 22 of each year, in honor of La Virgen de la Altagracia.
 This festival comes from the middle of the 18th century; previously they were celebrated in honor of San Antonio de Padua, on June 13.